usamaejaz/jekyll-now/about.md

 		<img src="/images/me.jpg" alt="Usama Ejaz" title="This is me" />
 	</div>
 	<div class="about-text">
 		<p>My name is Usama Ejaz.
 I am a full stack developer from Lahore, Pakistan.
-Most of my time revolves around writing code, a lot of it.
-I build things, solve problems, play games and read.</p>
+Most of my time revolves around writing code and building software.</p>
 	</div>
 </div>
 <div class="clearfix"></div>

-I love learning new things and playing with new technologies, projects and tools.
+I love learning new things and playing with different technologies, projects and tools.
 I also have some side projects which you can find on github or on this website.

 My major expertise and interest lies in the following programming languages.
 - **PHP**